Test Cases for ECommerce Website

 Now that we have the different types of testing applicable, it’s time to delve into the sample test cases for ecommerce website.
 To create practical test cases for ecommerce website, one must understand the structure of a typical site.

-There are many features in an eCommerce website – hero carousel/slider, search, filter, product details, payments, checkout, etc. each having a has a pre-defined functionality.
+There are many features in an eCommerce website – hero carousel/slider, search, filter, product details, payments, checkout, etc. each having a pre-defined functionality.

-For example, A search bar – every search should show throw relevant results, i.e., searching for electronics should show all categories like mobiles, TVs, cameras, etc.
+For example, Every search bar should show relevant results, i.e., searching for electronics should show all categories like mobiles, TVs, cameras, etc.

 Going ahead, we’ll pick a few significant features and list the test cases for eCommerce website: